-Several reasons can warrant why someone would apply for a mortgage as a sole name mortgage while married.
-Sometimes a sole name mortgage can be more suitable than a joint mortgage for one of these reasons below:
+There are many reasons why an individual would apply for a mortgage as a sole name mortgage while married.
+In some cases, a sole name mortgage might be more appropriate than a joint for a number of the reasons below:

-These are just some of the reasons to take out a sole mortgage when you are married.
-In any case, you must prepare your application to improve your odds of approval.
-Our Mortgage Advisors in Derby are here to guide you through your mortgage application.
+Above are just a selection of reasons to take out a sole mortgage when you are married.
+Whatever situation you are in, it’s important to prepare your application to improve your odds of approval.
+Our Mortgage Advisors in Derby are here to provide a helping hand through the mortgage journey.

-On the other hand, if you want to purchase in your sole name for personal reasons, some lenders might be likely to approve of you.
-Most lenders are not comfortable with this arrangement because you are purchasing a marital home for you and your partner.
-As permanent residents, lenders prefer both partners to be on the mortgage.
-To help avoid potential conflicts in the future regarding who can and cannot live in the property.
+For applicants who are looking to purchase in their sole name due to personal reasons, this might be something lenders will allow.
+It can be common for lenders to not be comfortable with this arrangement because you are purchasing a marital home for you and your partner.
+Being permanent residents, lenders do like for both partners to be on the mortgage.
+This is to prevent any potential conflicts in the future about who can and can not live in the property.

-If you are separating from your partner or going through a divorce, it makes perfect sense to look for a mortgage in one name while still married.
-One possibility is to buy your partner’s share of the property from them and in doing so, removing them entirely from the mortgage.
+In the unfortunate case where you decide separate from your partner or are going through a divorce, this is where getting a mortgage in one name could be utilised.
+You may have the option to buy your partner’s share of the property from them meaning you would remove them fully from the mortgage.

 If you are in this situation, there are a number of mortgage options to choose from.
 This is because there are many scenarios when you are going through a divorce or separation.
 These include you moving out and buying a new home or you might decide to stay put in the current property and buy your partner out.
 Either way, both would mean you would need to obtain a new mortgage.